'David Balfour'. Dutch-language version.

 Early life and career

-He was born in 1907 in Schaerbeek, Brussels, into an artistic family.
-His father was the Dutch-born painter Jean Laudy (1877-1956), who was especially known for painting the Belgian royal family.
-His mother, Hélène Dumoulin, made watercolor landscape paintings.
-The family lived in Woluwe Saint-Lambert/ St. Pieters-Woluwe, where Hergé also spent a large part of his life.
-Laudy got his classical training in fine arts in Brussels, where one of his teachers was the painter and muralist Constant Montald.
-Among his main graphic influences were classical illustrators like Arthur Rackham and Anton Pieck, and the painters Louis Buisseret and Alfred Moitroux.
+Léopold Jacques Laudÿ was born in 1907 in Schaerbeek, Brussels, into an artistic family.
+His father was the Dutch-born painter Jean Laudy (1877-1956), who was especially known for painting the Belgian Royal Family.
+His mother Hélène Dumoulin made watercolor landscape paintings.
+The family lived in the Brussels suburb Woluwe Saint-Lambert/St. Pieters-Woluwe, where the comic creator Hergé also spent a large part of his life.
+From age 14, Laudy got his classical training in Fine Arts at the Brussels Academy, where one of his teachers was the painter and muralist Constant Montald.
+Among his main graphic influences were classical illustrators like Arthur Rackham and Anton Pieck, as well as the painters Louis Buisseret and Alfred Moitroux.

-While studying at the Brussels Academy from the age of 14, he became friends with Jacques van Melkebeke and Edgar Pierre Jacobs, two artists whose careers became linked to Laudy's in the decades to come.
+At the Brussels Academy, Laudy became friends with Jacques van Melkebeke and Edgar Pierre Jacobs, two artists whose careers became closely linked to Laudy's in the decades to come.
 The three friends shared a passion for antique weaponry, and regularly made portraits of each other.
 Laudy and Van Melkebeke also stood model for Jacobs' famous comic characters Francis Blake and Philip Mortimer, respectively.

 Interest in Scotland

-Largely inspired by the stories of Sir Walter Scott, Laudy developed a keen interest in Scotland during the late 1920s and especially the fabrication of bagpipes.
-He paid regular visits to the Edinburgh-based bagpipe manifacturer Andrew Ross, and fabricated and personally restored over 200 instruments in his lifetime.
-It may not come as a surprise that Scotland was a regular setting for Laudy's later comic stories.
-There were plans to collect the many sketches and watercolor paintings he made of Edinburgh in a book called 'Les Rues d'Edimbourg' in 1984, but this project was never finished.
-As an inside joke, Willy Vandersteen later gave Laudy a cameo in his 'Suske en Wiske' album 'Het Spaanse Spook' (1948) as the bagpipe player whose bagpipe is shot away by cannon and magically still keeps playing music.
+Largely inspired by the stories of Sir Walter Scott, during the late 1920s Laudy developed a keen interest in Scotland and especially the fabrication of bagpipes.
+He paid regular visits to the Edinburgh-based bagpipe manufacturer Andrew Ross.
+During his lifetime, he personally fabricated and restored over 200 instruments.
+It may not come as a surprise that Scotland was a regular setting for Laudy's comic stories.
+In 1984, plans were made to collect Laudy's many sketches and watercolor paintings of Edinburgh in a book called 'Les Rues d'Edimbourg', but this project was never finished.
+As an inside joke, the Flemish comic creator Willy Vandersteen later gave Jacques Laudy a cameo in his 'Suske en Wiske' album 'Het Spaanse Spook' (1948).
+His role was the bagpipe player whose instrument is shot away by cannon, but magically still keeps playing music.

 'Gust le Flibustier'.